osg-htc/user-documentation/documentation/PATh/overview/account_setup/generate-add-sshkey.md

 To use this approach, you need to follow a two-step process to associate your SSH key to your PATh Facility account.

-1. Generate a SSH key pair.
+1. Generate an SSH key pair.

 2. Add your public key to the PATh Access Point by uploading it to your user profile on the [PATh Facility registration website](https://registry.cilogon.org/registry/co_petitions/start/coef:263).